 #A Good Workout is a form of Self-Respect.

 #Don’t Scales Define You???

 #Eating Fit Message for You - Be Fit...Because You Deserved It.

-In this bold, fitness-driven world, your benefits include being strong, looking fantastic and feeling even better.
+In this bold, fitness-driven world, your benefits include being strong, looking fantastic, and feeling even better.
 Life is good.
-If you are one of the minority of people who regularly go to a gym for exercise, then congratulations!
+If you are one of the minorities of people who regularly go to a gym for exercise, then congratulations!
 It means you have the right priorities and terrific discipline.

 Work, in particular, can get in the way of working out – in fact, there is a big paradox going on, and it becomes more obvious the more challenging a job gets: On one hand, we struggle to find time to work out; on the other, we can’t afford to not exercise because it is integral to sustained success.

 Need more convincing to get moving?
 Check out some ways exercise or workout can lead to a happier, healthier you: 1.
 Know Your Limits:

 Seriously, know your personal limits.
 I can’t tell you how many times I’ve seen somebody give up too early or get hurt during training or racing because they simply had no idea what their real thresholds were.
 The whole idea behind training and/or competing is to push your thresholds to the limits to fulfill your potential.
 If you don’t know what your limits are, how can you possibly know what your potential is??
 2. No Pain, No Gain:

 You would think that this myth has been beaten to death or at least shooed from popularity, but I hear it surprisingly often from people who honestly believe that they need to kill themselves every day during training to maximize their workouts.
 DON’T DO THAT!!!!
 3. Stay with Low-Carb Diet: